Kilbuck Township, Allegheny County, Pennsylvania

 Kilbuck Township is a township in Allegheny County, Pennsylvania, United States.
 The population was 774 at the 2020 census.

-Kilbuck Township was named after Gelelemend, also known as Killbuck.
+Kilbuck Township was named after Gelelemend, also known as Capt.
+John Killbuck, a signatory to the Treaty of Fort Pitt.

+History

+The township was established in 1869 and officially named after the well known John Killbuck Jr., the prominent 18th-century Lenape (Delaware), alias Chief Gelelemund.
+Because both the Chief and the historical settlement spelling were tied directly to the name "Killbuck," the extra "l" was frequently used in the 19th and early 20th centuries.
+Forgetting the heritage of the name, the municipality started using the single-"l" version, Kilbuck Township, though the original spelling is still seen in contemporary and historical texts.

+The Court of Quarter Sessions separated the Borough of Emsworth from old Killbuck Township on July 14, 1896, by amalgamating the villages of Clifton and Emsworth.

 Geography

 According to the United States Census Bureau, the township has a total area of 2.6 sqmi, of which 2.5 sqmi is land and 0.04 sqmi, or 1.55%, is water.

 Education

 Kilbuck Township is served by the Avonworth School District.

 Surrounding and adjacent neighborhoods

 Kilbuck Township has eight land borders, including Glenfield and Aleppo Township to the west, Ohio Township to the north, Ross Township to the east, Avalon and Ben Avon Heights to the southeast, and Ben Avon and Emsworth to the south.
 Across the Ohio River to the south, Kilbuck Township runs adjacent with Neville Township.